And Now for Something Completely Different Part 2

 I recall eight years ago people questioning if I should leave a great job in a school district to give up a pension to work for a for-profit company that is certainly much less secure.
 I don’t regret it for a minute.
 It has been eight years full of joy and learning and so much more.

 My duties were many and varied.
 I hated being asked “what do you do” as it didn’t fit in any box.
 When I said I helped build community, it usually required lengthy follow-up and context.
 The easiest thing to explain to people was that I did a lot of speaking.
 My rough estimates would suggest I presented at over 120 conferences and events to well over 50,000 people.
 But beyond that, I spent time in districts and classrooms supporting them in their daily work.
 I helped create content and even helped with sales.
 All these experiences have helped me understand the complexities and challenges of running a business as well as running a school district.
-I spent time with … Read the rest
+I spent time with work everyone from classroom teachers to Superintendents.
+My work took me all across Canada, the US and even the UK.

 The One Thing Teachers Want That No One is Talking About